Six fundamental ways of looking after your back in 2026

 Causes of tight Hamstrings and ways to stretch them safely for your back

 Hamstring tightness can have different causes.
-You may be exercising frequently without stretching, or sitting most of the time without stretching.
+You may be exercising frequently or sitting most of the time, without ever releasing your muscles.
 Alternatively, there can be a muscle imbalance, an incorrect positioning of the feet or a knee issue that keeps the hamstrings chronically contracted.
 Not surprisingly, hamstrings can also be tight as a result of back pain.
 In the last four examples, the hamstrings are tight to protect your body.
-While stretching your hamstrings, it’s important to find and correct the cause of your tight hamstrings as well.
+While releasing your hamstrings, it’s important to find and correct the cause of your tight hamstrings as well.
 In this blog, I describe three ways of stretching these muscles in a safe way for your back, and bending forward to reach your toes isn’t one of them…

 (more…)